OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Kayfabe.md

 His act may seem timeworn now, but he was a pioneer.
 And guess who admired his act and borrowed it?
 None other than a gifted boxer named Muhammad Ali.

 Remember Ali's mugging, preening and dancing in the ring?
 His amazing interviews?
 "I'm too handsome to get hit"?
 His poetry, the precursor to rap?
-Ali built on Gorgeous George's fan connection and took it to modern places. tktktk
+Ali [built on Gorgeous George's fan connection](https://www.youtube.com/watch?v=QNJaRlYdAjA) and took it to modern places.

 Now guess who admired both Ali and Gorgeous George, and borrowed from both.
+Yup: Donald J. Trump.

 ## Mix in Reality TV